-Professor Alex Pentland and Author of the new work, Building the New Economy: Data as Capital, spoke about data as a means of production.
-Collecting, managing, and monetizing data is the business of our time.
-Companies with good collection practices of customer data create more value.
+Professor Alex Pentland, author of Building the New Economy: Data as Capital spoke about data as a means of production.
+Collecting, managing, and monetizing data is the business of our time, so companies with good collection practices of customer data create more value.
 One visual example was a comparison of credit card and retail spending data to predict flows of people to local stores and entertainment.
 Population and spending density are reliable predictors of future growth.
 Other indicators of growth are the presence of transportation and diversity.
-Reviewing Professor Pentland’s new book will help you understand how to use data in your business.
+Fundamental to every transaction in the “New Economy” will be distributed systems, blockchain, tokens, and digital assets.

-Additional programs addressed climate change, digital twins, 5G and smart building materials.
+Additional programs addressed climate change, digital twins, 5G, and smart building materials.
 Each session had meaning for our business.
 One announcement particularly relevant was the launch of the MIT Tech Tracker with JLL.
 The project cataloged almost 800 technologies associated with real estate organized by relevancy and momentum.
-Top technologies for real estate include smart robotics, digital leasing, energy modeling, IOT, AR, Wearables, Chatbots, 4D Printing and Hypercells.
+Top technologies for real estate include smart robotics, digital leasing, energy modeling, IoT, AR, wearables, chatbots, 4D printing, and hypercells.
 As technology leads to more change, the relationship SIOR has with MIT will give us the right direction to invest in our future endeavors.